 HISTORY

-| Students study History for two hours a week.
+| Students study History for four hours over two weeks across Key Stage 3.

 |

-GEOGRAPHY | Students study Geography for two hours a week.
+GEOGRAPHY | Students study Geography four hours over two weeks across Key Stage 3.

 |